summrum/rofi_i3_scratchpad/README.md

 # Rofi i3 Scratchpad Mode
 An i3 scratchpad window selector mode for Rofi.
+Not really of all that much use alongside the standard Rofi window mode, except that it _only_ selects scratchpad windows (so can be less cluttered in some situations) and also allows for presenting all scratchpad windows.
 ## Requirements:
 **POSIX shell**
 **Rofi** window switcher/application launcher/dmenu replacement